CarloNicolini/brainroisurf/README.md

 You just need to clone this repository and run the `example_parcellation_fullview.py`.
 It requires the `bct` python package, which can be installed with `pip install bctpy`.

 **P.S** data files can only be fetched via the large file extensions of git, called `git lfs`.
-If you don't know how to install `git lfs`, follow this guide:
+If you don't know how to install `git lfs`, follow [this guide](https://github.com/git-lfs/git-lfs/wiki/Installation)

 	git lfs clone https://github.com/carlonicolini/brainroisurf
 	cd brainroisurf